antmicro/kenning/docs/source/kenning-development.md

 In addition to defined arguments, there are also default [](optimizer-api) arguments - the [](dataset-api) object and path to save the model (`compiled_model_path`).

 Also, a `from_argparse` object creator is implemented, since there are additional parameters (`dataset`) to handle.
-Function `from_parameterschema` is created automatically.
+The `from_parameterschema` function is created automatically.

 The above implementation of arguments is common for all core classes.